Once I Was Very Very Scared

 Using the PDF in a training

 Please ensure that the full PDF is not included in the materials.
 People are welcome to obtain the PDF, but we are tracking downloads, and they should obtain the PDF from this website.
-Please include the image below in either a slide or handout as part of your training materials.
-Click on it to obtain the downloadable version.
+Please include one of the images below in either a slide or handout as part of your training materials.
+Click on an image to obtain the downloadable version.
 Thank you!

 Linking to the PDF from another website